 - Windows 10 Update Investments Numbers Scale Post 1

 - Unified Update Platform Windows 10 UUP Content Streamline Post 2

 - Learn How Minimize End User Disruption During Win10 Update Part 3

-One of the key challenge of Windows 10 update is downtime for end users.
-One of the biggest challenge for internal IT team is reduce the downtime or offline time for end users during the upgrade process.
+One of the key challenges of the Windows 10 update is downtime for end-users.
+One of the biggest challenges for the internal IT team is reducing the downtime or offline time for end-users during the upgrade process.

-Let’s check Microsoft’s investments on reducing feature update offline time.
-Following chart shall give you an overview how the offline time is getting reduced by each versions of Windows 10 release.
+Let’s check Microsoft’s investments in reducing feature update offline time.
+The following chart shall give you an overview of how the offline time is reduced with each version of the Windows 10 release.

 - 1809 ▶ 3 Reboots

 - 20H1 ▶ 1 Reboot

 Windows 10 1903 feature update offline time (check out the graph below ) reduced significantly in the latest versions of the Windows 10 update.